 Neurodivergence 101

+- Why does it matter?
 Many young people, especially those who are neurodivergent, have needs and preferences that often go unrecognised in the work environment.
-Understanding and addressing these needs can create a more accessible, productive, and predictable working environment for everyone.

 myWAY Employability has been developed to highlight the specific strengths, learning needs, and working preferences for neurodivergent young people, whose particular skills are often overlooked in the workplace.
 So, what do we mean by neurodivergent?